josiahwiebe/jwie.be/content/blog/2024-in-review.md

 - Little Drummer Girl - not from 2024 so it doesn't really count
 - Death and Other Details
 - Silo - only season 1 though

+**Favourite Books**

+I surpassed [my reading goal](https://www.goodreads.com/user/year_in_books/2024/3921541) of 32 books.
+Here's my top picks:

+- Hyperion by Dan Simmons (and the rest of the series)
+- The Midnight Feast by Lucy Foley
+- Observer by Robert Lanza, Nancy Kress
+- The Three Body Problem by Cixin Liu
+- Wool by Hugh Howey

+I read three full series this year, and all of them were excellent.